 What Is Broad-Spectrum CBD?

-Broad-spectrum CBD is almost the same thing as full-spectrum CBD.
-The only difference is the additional step manufacturers take to process the extract before turning it into CBD oil, capsules, or edibles.
+Broad spectrum CBD oil is almost the same thing as full-spectrum CBD.
+The only difference is the additional steps manufacturers take to process the extract before turning it into CBD oil, capsules, or edibles.

-Broad-spectrum CBD undergoes a finishing step where manufacturers isolate CBD and remove as much of the THC as possible.
+Broad spectrum CBD oil undergoes a finishing step where manufacturers isolate CBD and remove as much of the THC as possible.
 There’s no guarantee that the end product can be ultimately THC free.
 The goal is to get THC levels so low that they aren’t detectable with standard cannabis testing lab equipment.

-Although it’s far less likely that broad-spectrum CBD can leave detectable THC levels in your body, it’s still technically possible.
-You have to choose your preferred level of comfort with THC before you decide to use broad-spectrum CBD.
+Although it’s far less likely that broad spectrum extract can leave detectable THC levels in your body, it’s still technically possible.
+You have to choose your preferred level of comfort with THC before using a broad spectrum CBD product.

 Reputable CBD manufacturers use testing by an independent third-party lab to show the cannabinoid content of their products.
-You should review the lab reports for every batch to ensure that the lab technician didn’t find substantial traces of THC if you’re choosing to avoid this cannabinoid.
+You should review the lab reports for every batch to ensure that the lab technician didn’t find substantial traces of THC if you choose to avoid this cannabinoid.

 Full-Spectrum vs. Broad-Spectrum: Which Is Better?